purdinjade/NumberGuesser/README.md

 # NumberGuesser
-Makes user guess a number until correct.
-Then asks user if they want to play again.
+Makes user guess the randomized number out of 100.
+They only get 10 tries to figure it out.